 The Initial Visit had almost become the stuff of legend by the time it arrived on our doorstep.
 I’d spent weeks fixating on decorating the house, as if a high-gloss skirting board was all that stood in the way of us and a child of our own.
 So I primed and painted.
 We cleaned and we cleaned.
 And finally, the Social Worker knocked on our door.

 She was late, so by the time we ushered her into the living room, we were both tightly wound balls of nervous energy.
 Time for the first faux pas of the day.
 I’d baked cookies, to be nonchalantly offered with an air of, “Oh yes, I bake!”
-Instead of bringing them in and placing them ceremoniously on the coffee table, Sarah asked the Social Worker: “Would you like anything to eat?”
+Instead of bringing them in and placing them ceremoniously on the coffee table, my partner asked the Social Worker: “Would you like anything to eat?”
 Of course, she didn’t.
 So my cookies remained cling-wrapped in the cupboard.
 Gutting.

 Getting down to business, the Social Worker wanted to know everything about us – condensed down into a two-hour nutshell.
 Our upbringing, our families, our highs, our lows, our finances, our motivation – it went on.
 I’m not a big sharer, so the whole experience was pretty uncomfortable for me.
 But eventually, I grew resigned to the chat-show format and accustomed to my share of the spotlight.
 The Social Worker was nice, seemed reasonable and the visit went ok.